Starting School

 A student profile is a short document that summarises your child’s strengths, interests and preferences.
 It can be a valuable tool for the adults who will have contact with your child at school.
 The profile provides an opportunity for your family and your child to introduce yourselves, and explain your child’s aspirations and passions.
 It also provides opportunities for you to address any assumptions people might make about your child and to have a say about how they could be supported at school.

-Student profiles [PDF] can be presented in many different formats.
+Student profiles can be presented in many different formats.
 Your child’s preschool or kindergarten will have probably developed a transition statement as part of their required processes.
 Sometimes it is formal document referred to by a different name such as student needs profile, learner profile or one page summary.

 You can decide who has access to the student profile.
 You may only want to share the information with your child’s classroom teacher.
 However, it might also be beneficial for your child if other adults in the school know who they are and the kind of help they might like at school.
 This might include other teachers, members of the school leadership team, education assistants, support staff (for example, library staff, sick bay attendants), relief teachers and adults working in administration roles.